ModellingWebLab/deployment/README.md

 ### Using Vagrant

+Version 2.2 of Vagrant is required for this.
+We recommend using the VirtualBox provider with it.

 You may need to edit some options in the `Vagrantfile` depending on how you have configured your local variables.
 For instance, remove the `raw_arguments` if you're not encrypting any secrets.